xBorox1/D-Wave-VRP/README.md

 Sources and destinations will be enumerated with natural numbers.
 If you have n sources and m destinations, sources will have numbers 0, 1, 2, ..., n - 1 and destinations will have numbers n, n + 1, n + 2, ..., n + m - 1.
 You need to provide (n + m) x (n + m) matrix with costs.

+If you have test file, you can use function 'read_test' (from input.py) to obtain VRPProblem object.

+## Solvers

+Once you have VRPProblem object, you need to choose a solver.
+All solvers have the same 'solve' interface.
+You just need to provide VRPProblem object, two constants and information if you want to solve problem on cpu or qpu.
+You can find more detailed description in vrp_solvers.py.